If you’re new to live streaming, you may be wondering: what’s all the fuss about HTML5 video streaming?

 Lastly, if you want the video to start automatically, use the <autoplay> video element.

-Developing Your Own HTML5 Player
+2. Develop Your Own HTML5 Player

 Without specifying any code that styles the HTML5 video player, the appearance of the player is quite basic.
-It depends on the browser from which the video plays.
+It also depends on the browser from which the video plays.

-Using an Existing HTML5 Player
+3. Use an Existing HTML5 Player

 As explained above, many custom HTML5 players already exist.
 These players typically include flash functionality.
 This allows users who can’t do HTML5 video streaming to still access their chosen video.